Nerve blocks

 • an injection into the nerve

-• a small operation to cut the nerve
+• a small operation to stop the nerve working

 Injection into the nerve

-For a nerve block using an injection, the doctor injects either local anaesthetic (with or without steroids), or alcohol into the coeliac plexus.
+For a nerve block using an injection, the doctor injects either local anaesthetic Open a glossary item (with or without steroids Open a glossary item), or alcohol into the coeliac plexus.
 Alcohol gives a longer lasting block.

-You’ll probably have medicine to make you drowsy (sedation) before this procedure.
+You’ll probably have medicine to make you drowsy (sedation Open a glossary item) before this procedure.

-First, you have a small injection of local anaesthetic to numb your skin.
-The doctor then puts a long needle in through your back or chest to the coeliac plexus.
-During the procedure, you have x-rays or CT scans so your doctor can check the needle is in exactly the right place.
+In some cases you may have the needle put in through your back or chest to the coeliac plexus.
+During the procedure, you may have either an x-ray, ultrasound or CT scan so your doctor can check the needle is in exactly the right place.

-Your doctor might think it is better to cut the nerves causing the pain, instead of just injecting them.
+Your doctor might think it is better to have an operation to stop the nerves from working, instead of injecting them.
 This is a small operation and you may have it done during other surgery to help relieve your symptoms.

 Again, you might have sedation first.
-You then have a local anaesthetic and the anaesthetist pushes a thin needle into the nerve.
-The needle has a laser or radiofrequency probe at the tip, which cuts the nerve.
-The anaesthetist may use ultrasound or a CT scan during the procedure, to make sure the needle is in the right place.
+You then have a local anaesthetic to numb the skin and the anaesthetist pushes a thin needle into the nerve.
+The needle has a radiofrequency probe at the tip, which destroys the nerve.
+This is known as radiofrequency ablation (RFA).
+Or it uses a laser.
+Both of these use heat to kill a part of the nerve.
+The anaesthetist may use an ultrasound or CT scan during the procedure to make sure the needle is in the right place.

 Thoracoscopic sympathectomy

 Another type of nerve block is called thoracoscopic sympathectomy.
-This means the doctor uses a thoracoscope to reach the nerves in the chest.
-This is a tube with a camera, eyepiece and light that enables the surgeon to look inside the body.
+This means the doctor uses a thoracoscope Open a glossary item to reach the nerves in the chest.
+This is a tube with a camera, eyepiece and light that helps the surgeon to look inside the body.

-You have either a general anaesthetic or a sedative.
-You have a few small cuts (incisions) made between your neck and breastbone.
-The surgeon uses the thoracoscope to look inside and find nerves that are part of a chain called the sympathetic nerve chain.
+You have either a general anaesthetic Open a glossary item or sedation.
+Your surgeon makes a few small cuts (incisions) between your neck and breastbone.
+They use the thoracoscope to look inside and find nerves that are part of a chain called the sympathetic nerve chain.

-The surgeon then uses a laser or radiofrequency probe at the tip of the thorascope to block this chain of nerves.
+Your surgeon then uses a laser or radiofrequency probe at the tip of the thoracoscope to block this chain of nerves.

 Side effects